diohlicious/Fresh-Install-Arch-Linux/README.md

 ```sh
 # wifi-menu
 ```
 This command will run dialog menu.
-Select your SSD and type your password.
+Select your SSID and type your password.
 ```sh
 # ping google.com
 ```